spineo/RGButterflyDocs/README.md

 * Checks for Database Updates (which allows users to perform updates when available)
 * Optionally setting Paint Swatches and/or Mix Associations to Read-Only for protection
 * Changing the default shape (i.e., circle or rectangle) and size of a tap area
-* Changing the number of tap area matches displayed
+* Changing the number of tap area matches displayed and/or filtering certain swatches (i.e., Generics)
 * Displaying Paint Swatches as captured or alternatively, rendered by RGB value
 * Entering the _Mix Ratios Set(s)_ used for data capture
 * Turning Off Informational Alerts